 - some cases of children’s dentistry

-This approach builds patient confidence in getting dental treatment, as there is no discomfort experienced during the procedure.
+This approach allows the anxious patient to complete dental treatment as the patient is asleep and there is no discomfort experienced during the procedure.